radian-software/radian.codes/privacy.md

 communications for threats and blackmail, as has occurred [in the past](https://intuitiveexplanations.com/tech/replit/), and it will not be used outside of those situations.

+Please note that legal communications sent to any other address will be automatically forwarded to `legal@radian.codes`, and the same policy applies.